-Creole Languages: Days of the Week
+Days of the Week in 5 Creole Languages

 Wondering how to say the days of the week in Haitian Creole, Seychellois Creole, Mauritian Creole, Cape Verdean Creole and Papiamentu?
 Explore the similarities and differences side by side, with filters, column toggles and a mobile-friendly cards view.